Tony Orlando and Dawn (TV series)

-Tony Orlando and Dawn is a television variety show that aired from 1974–1976 on CBS.
+Tony Orlando and Dawn is a television variety show that aired from 1974 to 1976 on CBS.
 The show featured the American pop music group Tony Orlando and Dawn.
 The show was titled The Tony Orlando and Dawn Rainbow Hour during the 1976–1977 television season.

 Early history

 Tony Orlando was born Michael Anthony Orlando Cassavitis on April 3, 1944.
 After almost a decade of singing and with only three Top 40 hits, two in 1961 and another in 1969 as the lead singer for the studio group Wind, he had not had any further successes.
 He stopped singing entirely, and by 1970 he was a retired demo singer.
 He began publishing music for April-Blackwood Music, a division of Columbia Records, instead.

 Then Orlando received "Candida", a song that other producers and singers had turned down.
 Orlando was not able to originally lend his name to the song, as he was working for April-Blackwood, and recording under his own name would be a professional conflict of interest.
 After an insistence by producer Hank Medress that he dub his voice over the male vocals on the original track, the single was released on Bell Records as being performed by the band "Dawn", to protect his position.

 The background singers on the track were Sharon Greane, Linda November, Jay Siegel, and Toni Wine, who co-wrote the song.
 Phil Margo played drums on the original session, and the arranger was Norman Bergen.
 After the single hit No. 3 on the Billboard Hot 100 (#1 on the Cashbox Top 100), Orlando wanted to start performing again.
-The ensemble then recorded the follow-up song "Knock Three Times", which topped the Hot 100 on 23 January - 6 February 1971.
+The ensemble then recorded the follow-up song "Knock Three Times", which topped the Hot 100 from the week ending January 23, 1971, to the week ending February 6, 1971.